AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 We can definitely do better.
 If we have to start from the end of the list, why don't we just put the last element at the beginning by reversing the list?
-This is a thing that we can do in a stack safe way.
+This is a thing that we can do in a stack-safe way.
 How?
 Via `foldLeft`!

 ```scala
 def reverse: List[A] =